Jo is a long-time political junkie and has followed politics closely in the USA since Nixon. Politics is her favorite spectator sport.

 A Broader Church

-Even though my religion has influenced my polictics, I still prefer to keep the two separate and keep religion out of politics.
-Surely the church should be a place where we can meet in communion with our fellow Christians without having to listen to pronouncements of a political nature that might divide rather than unite us. .
+Even though my religion has influenced my politics, I still prefer to keep the two separate and keep politics out of religion.
+Surely the church should be a place where we can meet in communion with our fellow Christians without having to listen to pronouncements of a political nature that might divide rather than unite us.